Last Updated: September 2, 2024

 Real Estate

-In 2005, Ryan bought a hilltop home in Laguna Beach, California for $4.475 million.
+In 2005, Ryan bought a hilltop home in Laguna Beach, California, for $4.475 million.
 He then purchased an adjacent parcel of land for $3 million and proceeded to turn the combined property into a fully-fledged compound.
-After razing the former buildings to the ground, he spent six-figure sums on what became a 6,200-square-foot estate on 1.25-acres of land, eventually dropping more than $8 million on services from award-winning landscapers and other renovations.
+After razing the former buildings to the ground, he spent six-figure sums on what became a 6,200-square-foot estate on 1.25 acres of land, eventually spending more than $8 million on services from award-winning landscapers and other renovations.

-In 2010 Ryan paid $10 million for a home in Beverly Hills, California.
-The seller was actress Diane Keaton, and Murphy took a 9,200-square-foot mansion off her hands.
+In 2010, Ryan paid $10 million for a 9,200-square-foot home in Beverly Hills, California.
+The seller was actress Diane Keaton.
 The Mediterranean-style estate boasts a pool, a separate guest house, and a staff room for the numerous workers needed to maintain such a large residence.
 In 2019, Ryan attempted to sell this home for just under $18 million.
 As of this writing, he has still not found a buyer for this home.
-In addition, Murphy owns a home in LA's Brentwood neighborhood, which he acquired in 2013 for $9 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.